DasUnicorn/pizza-calculator/README.md

 #### Multiple Accounts
 * Currently the game is build with one sheet that saves all the progress for everyone playing this game.
 It would be great to implement a login, so each player has there own save.
+* The inclusion of a highscore board adds a competitive and goal-oriented dimension to the gaming experience.
+Players can compare their achievements, such as the number of endings discovered or other relevant metrics, fostering a sense of accomplishment and encouraging replayability.

 ## Testing